From Evidence-Based Medicine to Knowledge Graph: Retrieval-Augmented Generation for Sports Rehabilitation and a Domain Benchmark: Implementation Details

-\subsection{Implementation details}
+\section{Implementation Details}

 All experiments were implemented in Python 3.11.
 Graph construction followed Youtu-GraphRAG's schema-bounded extraction and community compression using NetworkX, with graph artifacts stored as JSON.
 Dense retrieval was implemented with sentence-transformers and FAISS; candidate lists from dense, graph, and HyDE retrieval were fused via RRF.
-Two-stage reranking used ColBERT(mxbai-edge-colbert-v0) for coarse ranking and a cross-encoder (bge-reranker-v2-m3) for final logits.
+Two-stage reranking used ColBERT (mxbai-edge-colbert-v0) for coarse ranking and a cross-encoder (bge-reranker-v2-m3) for final logits.
 BETR training used PyTorch 2.6.0 with the Adam optimizer (learning rate: 0.05, epochs: 80, $K=20$ negatives per positive).
-Hyperparameters ($\tau$) were selected via grid search on a query-disjoint split (train: $n$=1,310; validation: $n$=327).
+Hyperparameters ($\tau$) were selected via grid search on the validation split ($n$=327).
 Unless otherwise specified, LLM decoding used temperature = 0.